mridubhatnagar/blogs-backup/cl0nw1cv601wg2onvhith0qpj.md

 20. Practice demands assertions.
 When there are no guarantees.

-21. From childhood due to competitive exams etc.  Lead to a scarcity mindset.
+21. From childhood competitive exams etc lead to a scarcity mindset.
 As, if life is a zero-sum game.
 In reality, the mindset has to be an abundance mindset.
 If someone wins doesn't mean you are going to lose.

 ## Personal Opinion